SemkinVA/12.3-HW/README.md

 ```
 select *
-from payment
+from rental
-order by payment_date desc
+order by rental_date desc
 limit 5;
 ```